 You won’t be bored on the job as an electrician.
-Depending on the direction your career follows, you can expect work conditions to vary with each job, especially in construction.
-From working outdoors on scaffolding to indoor jobs in clean comfort – the changes can be dramatic.
-But the training you receive in the Electrician – Alternate Delivery Apprenticeship program will prepare you to succeed on any job, whether you specialize in commercial, industrial, maintenance or construction.
+From working outdoors on scaffolding to indoor jobs in clean comfort – the changes in work conditions can be dramatic.
+But the training you receive in the Electrician Apprenticeship program will prepare you to succeed on any job, whether you specialize in commercial, industrial, maintenance or construction.

 When you finish your apprenticeship, you’ll be prepared for such positions as:

-Apprenticeship programs require eight to 12 weeks of classroom training each year, in addition to on-the-job training.
+of classroom training each year in addition to on-the-job training

 - Successful completion of English 20-2, Math 20-3 and Science 10, or entrance exam.